silviamaggi/smd-com/_posts/2023-05-18-emilia-romagna-postcards.md

 featimage: 20230504-casalborsetti
 featimage-alt: "Seaside scene at dusk, the last sunlight hits the restaurant at the end of the pier"
 image-caption: true
-description: ""
+description: "As the region has been hardly hit by heavy rain, floods, and landslides, I want to celebrate it with some pictures taken a few days before it all started."
-excerpt: "While the region has been hardly hit by heavy rain, floods, and landslides, I want to celebrate it with some pictures taken a few days before it all started."
+excerpt: "As the region has been hardly hit by heavy rain, floods, and landslides, I want to celebrate it with some pictures taken a few days before it all started.
+And there are more linked at the end of the post."
 ---
 Ravenna is one of the places I can call home, which it had actually been for a year between 2020 and 2021.
 Family and friends are here, never short of good humour and laughter.